Code-Institute-Submissions/ms33/README.md

 <br />
 e) Removing from private repo
 <br />
-f) base.html = Parent template (contains all main references to the other files for css and JavaScript, that will be used across the entire application.)
+f) base.html = Parent template (contains all main references to the other files for css and JavaScript, that will be used across the entire application.)(purpose: no replication...Framework philosophy(Flask, Django, etc.)).

 # Core Technologies used in this project
 Python3, Flask, MongoDB, AWS